JeffCraig/Jeefheim/README.md

 - Kiln and Smelter Improvements
   - Kiln and Smelter will accept larger stacks of resources, reducing the monotony of smelting ores.
+  - Full stacks of items can be placed into Kiln/Smelter/Etc by holding Left Shift and hitting E.

 - Improved Sneak
   - Increases base Sneak speed by 33%